AndMJ/TaskbarAcrylicOpacity/README.md

 <br>

-4. inside this path, create a new DWORD (32 bit) value named `TaskbarAcrylicOpacity`
+4. Inside this path, create a new DWORD (32 bit) value named `TaskbarAcrylicOpacity`
 <img src="https://github.com/AndMJ/TaskbarAcrylicOpacity/blob/main/DWORD32.png" width="325px" align="center">

 <br>

-5. Edit value from `0 to 255` (transparent to solid)
+5. Edit value and choose from `0 to 255` (transparent to solid).
+For example, if you set value to `20` it will be `blured`.
 <img src="https://github.com/AndMJ/TaskbarAcrylicOpacity/blob/main/editValue.png" width="325px" align="center">

 <br>